 For Mainers who don’t know the distinction between uninsured motorists and underinsured motorists, here is a short review.
 An uninsured motorist is an individual who has no motor vehicle liability insurance coverage at the time of an auto accident.
 An underinsured motorist has purchased some degree of liability insurance, but their coverage is not sufficient to fairly compensate for any injuries and losses sustained by the other party.

 When you are harmed by a driver who doesn’t have insurance, your uninsured motorist (UM) coverage is there to protect you.
-It could be a stolen vehicle, a car taken without permission, or just a car where the driver failed to pay his premiums and the insurance company cancelled.
+It could be a stolen vehicle, a car taken without permission, or just a car where the driver failed to pay his premiums and the insurance company canceled.
 If your injuries were caused by a hit and run driver who cannot be found, he or she is by law also considered an “uninsured motorist.”
 In the event you are hurt by a driver who has some insurance but not enough to pay for all your injuries and property damage, this person is labeled an “underinsured motorist.”

 What does this mean for Mainers in the Lewiston, Portland and Bangor areas?
 Your insurance carrier should pay when the uninsured motorist doesn’t have enough insurance to do so.
 Throughout the country, Maine has one of the highest UM minimums of any state: $50,000 per person, or $100,000 per accident.
 Motorists must also carry a minimum of $25,000 to cover related property damage and $1,000 minimum for medical bills.